vsavkin/angulardart_file_size_tools/README.md

 ## Changing App

-You can profile any app, not just "sample_app".
+You can run scripts for any app, not just for "sample_app".
 To do that set the APP_DIR and FILE env variables.

 ```
+APP_DIR=/myapp FILE=main_file.dart ./scripts/dumpinfo.sh
 APP_DIR=/myapp FILE=main_file.dart ./scripts/tracing.sh
-APP_DIR=/myapp FILE=main_file.dart ./scripts/dumpinfo.sh
 ```

 You don't have to change any of the dart scripts.